 Life is uncertain, and so is the future.
 Maturity lies in preparing for uncertain scenarios in the future.
 The hardest-hit lesson given by mother nature was COVID-19.
-In recent years, people have been more concerned about financial savings and health.
+People have been more concerned about financial savings and health in recent years.
 Let’s drill down into various aspects of the hot topic of the decade, i.e., savings and investment.

 Top Reasons Why You Need To Save Money For The Future

-It’s a hard fact that people in India become conscious only when the situation arises.
-Obviously, it is a general fact, and there may be exceptions to it.
+It’s a hard fact that people in India become conscious of investing only when the situation arises.
+Obviously, it is a general fact, and there may be exceptions.
 However, smartness lies in knowing the importance of investment, not waiting for an emergency to arise, and hurrying to save money.

 - Financial independence

 One of the most important benefits of investing is to become financially independent.
-This stage of investing allows you to pursue the dreams of your life, like working in an NGO, serving society or world tours, or just enjoying what you do.
+This stage of investing allows you to pursue your life’s dreams, like working in an NGO, serving society or world tours, or just enjoying what you do.

 - Mental peace

 Mental well-being is the new test of fitness today.
 If you are sitting on piled-up debts and financial commitments, it’s hard to find mental peace and enough sleep.
-Hence, savings would allow you to clear off the debts quickly and ensure mental stability.
+Hence, savings would allow you to quickly clear the debts and ensure mental stability.

 - Need for emergencies

-Emergencies such as loss of job, accident, hospitalization, or home repairs are uncertain.
+Emergencies such as job loss, accident, hospitalization, or home repairs are uncertain.
 Extra funds in the form of savings are helpful in such emergency cases, and you don’t need to incur massive debts to counter your needs.

 - Reduction in debt requirements